ANALYSIS-Lufthansa's ITA deal heralds more European airline tie-ups

 The German group will be judged on whether it can make the successor business to Alitalia profitable in coming years, potentially setting the scene for large airline groups to swoop on more national carriers that have fallen prey to competition.

-"It's further evidence that consolidation in the European airline industry is continuing and in my view necessary," Lufthansa CEO Carsten Spohr said of the deal last week.
+"It's further evidence that consolidation in the European airline industry is continuing and in my view necessary," Lufthansa CEO Carsten Spohr said when announcing the deal.

 "Success depends on scale and the ability to combine the strength of our operations under one roof."